Geodood19/map671FinalProject/README.md

 *Visibility analysis plugin window in QGIS*

-After that data is collected, we need to consider our source for our digital elevation model (DEM).
+After the plugin is added, we need to consider our source for our digital elevation model (DEM).
 There are several choices that can be made for DEM, but the best and easiest one available to us would be to download SRTM 30-meter DEM tiles.
 There happens to be an entire webpage to download this information, which can be found here: [30-Meter SRTM Tile Downloader](https://dwtkns.com/srtm30m/).
 I have found this source to be much easier to use than from the USGS's webpage to download the same data, as you only need to create an account to download any tile you want that covers the entire globe.
 Neat!

 When you navigate to this webpage, you will need to create your own account.
 Click on your desired tile, and create your account.